gretaivan/JavaTestingFundamentals/README.md

 + @AfterAll - runs after all and also should use static fields.
 + @BeforeAll - runs at the begining and should use static fields

+### Hamcrest Matcher
+Matcher is a simple and general blob of logic used in assertions.
+Hamcrest matchers simplifies a test code and writes more useful asserts for more complicated assertions.
+In particular useful for Map checking.
+Matcher is compositional and combines with other matchers.